Total Synergy Alternative for Australian Engineering Firms (2026)

 Here’s what the move to Drum typically involves.

-The Drum team starts with a discovery session to understand how your firm actually operates — not just what features you use, but how your projects flow from opportunity to final invoice.
+The Drum team starts with a discovery session to understand how your firm actually operates, not just what features you use, but how your projects flow from enquiry to final invoice.
 That conversation shapes how your Drum account gets configured.
 Rather than handing you a blank system and a knowledge base, Drum’s onboarding team sets up your project templates, invoice structures, permission tiers, and integrations before your team ever logs in.

+So, should you actually make the move?
 Total Synergy is a capable product for firms that have the internal resources to manage its complexity.
-If you have a dedicated operations manager who enjoys configuring software, and if the add-on costs fit comfortably within your budget, it may continue to serve you well.
+If you have a dedicated operations manager who enjoys configuring software, and the add-on costs fit comfortably within your budget, it may continue to serve you well.
 Plenty of larger AEC firms run on it successfully.

 Curious what a simpler, faster Total Synergy alternative looks like?

-We'll show you how Drum handles your firm's actual workflows — no generic demos.
+We'll show you how Drum handles your firm's actual workflows, with no generic demos.